JoinCODED/WS-Dart-M7-Functions/01_functions/04_named_and_positional_arguments.md

-Their are two different ways of declaring function arguments, the first one we used was with `positional arguments`, and the way positional arguments works, is that we declare them within the parenthesis and when we call the function, dart knows that the first argument passed will be `name` and the second argument will be `burgers`.
+There are two different ways of declaring function arguments.
+The first one we used was with `positional arguments`.
+The way positional arguments work is by declaring the arguments between the parentheses.

+When we call the `whoAteBurger` function, Dart knows that the first argument passed will be `name` and the second argument will be `burgers`.

 ```dart
 void main() {